ElvenTools/elven-tools-cli/README.md

 - `elven-tools nft-minter claim-dev-rewards` [only owner] - as an owner of the Smart Contract, you can always claim the developer rewards.
 Read more about them in the Elrond docs.
 - `elven-tools nft-minter change-base-cids` [only owner] - you can change base IPFS CIDs only before any NFT was minted.
 Otherwise, it doesn't make sense to do that.
 - `elven-tools nft-minter set-new-tokens-limit-per-address` [only owner] - it is possible to change the limits per address which are configured when deploying the Smart Contract
+- `elven-tools nft-minter claim-sc-funds` [only owner] - this is treated as a fallback for royalties, there is no way for now to implement other solution, the Smart Contract will receive the royalties as the creator, so there has to be a way to get them back.
+Generally, it shouldn't be required otherwise.
+Proper solutions will be with the `esdt_nft_create_as_caller`, which doesn't work yet.
 - `elven-tools nft-minter shuffle` - as a user, you can take part and ensure that the minting is random.
 This transaction will reshuffle the next index to mint.
 Everyone can run it.
 - `elven-tools nft-minter mint` - the main mint function, you can mint NFTs using any `walletKey.pem` file
 - `elven-tools nft-minter get-total-tokens-left` - the Smart Contract query, returns amount of tokens left